How to Save a Dying Plant: 6 Proven Steps to Revive It

 How long does it take for a dying plant to recover?

-In my experience, you should see signs of improvement within 2-4 weeks if you’ve addressed the problem correctly.
-Full recovery can take 1-2 months.
-The key is patience—don’t keep changing your approach.
+In my experience, you should see signs of improvement within 2–4 weeks if you’ve addressed the problem correctly.
+Full recovery can take 1–2 months.
+The key is patience — don’t keep changing your approach.
 Give the plant time to respond.

 Can I fertilize my sick plant to help it recover?

 No. Fertilizing a stressed plant puts additional burden on an already struggling system.
 Wait until your plant is actively growing new leaves before introducing any fertilizer.
-This usually means waiting at least a month after initial recovery signs.
+This usually means waiting at least a month after the initial recovery signs.

 My plant lost all its leaves.
 Is it dead?